 This is the only tricky part about making creme brûlée and it’s called ‘tempering’.
 If you follow the directions in the recipe below you will be fine, but I just want to explain the concept.

 Bain Marie means ‘water bath’ in french.
 This helps the Creme Brûlée cook evenly.
 Place ramekins in a glass baking dish and add 1″ of water to dish.
 Cook the Creme Brûlée only until sides are set and the center is still jiggly, usually about 25 minutes but this can vary depending on the size ramekin you use.
 Because ramekins stay hot after removal from the oven the Creme Brûlée continues to cook.
 If you wait till the centers are firm to remove from the oven you dessert will be over cooked.
 That’s it!
 Easy right?

 Tip #4 ~ How to make a ‘bain marie’ (water bath): put ramekins in a large glass baking dish and add about an inch of water.
 This helps the Creme Brûlée cook evenly.

 Tip #5 ~Bake the Creme Brûlée only until sides are set and centers still jiggle, this usually takes about 25 minutes.
 Cooking time will vary depending what size ramekins you use.
 Because ramekins remain hot after removal from the oven the Creme Brûlée continues to cook.
 If you wait till the centers are firm, it will be overcooked.
 These colorful Le Creuscet ramekins are available here (affiliate link)

-When cool cover Creme Brûlée with plastic and place in the fridge for at least three hours.
-Then spoon a thin layer of Caster or Baker’s sugar on top.
+After cooling Creme Brûlée in refrigerator for three hours, spoon a thin layer of Caster or baker’s sugar on top.

 Hold torch a few inches from sugar and move in a circular motion till sugar starts to melt.
 Keep moving the torch or you will burn the sugar.